Children and Family Court Advisory and Support Service: Wales

 As of 1 April 2005, responsibility for the functions of Cafcass in Wales, known as CAFCASS Cymru, became the responsibility of the National Assembly for Wales.
 Following the changes within Welsh Government in 2007, CAFCASS Cymru became part of the Department for Health and Social Services.

 Governance

 On 1 April 2014, responsibility for Cafcass in England transferred from the Department for Education to the Ministry of Justice.

-Edward Timpson CBE is the current Chair of the Cafcass Board, which includes eleven other members..
+Sally Cheshire CBE is the current Chair of the Cafcass Board, which includes eleven other members..
 The Cafcass Board is made up of non-executive members appointed in accordance with the Membership, Committee and Procedure Regulations 2005.
 The Cafcass Board establishes the overall strategic aims and objectives for Cafcass consistent with the strategic policy objectives determined by the Secretary of State.
 It meets quarterly to monitor the performance of Cafcass and is accountable for Cafcass fulfilling its functions.

 The work of the Board is supported by three main sub-committees chaired by Board members: